ballerina-platform/ballerina-distribution/examples/http-service-cache-response/http_service_cache_response.md

 # REST service - Send cache response

 The `http:Service` can cache a response associated with a request and reuse the cached response for subsequent requests.
 This can be achieved by adding the `http:Cache` annotation to the return type.
-By default, this annotation will add the `must-revalidate`, `public`, and `max-age=3600` directives to the `Cache-Control` header of the response, along with the `ETag` and `Last-Modified` headers.
+By default, this annotation adds the `must-revalidate`, `public`, and `max-age=3600` directives to the `Cache-Control` header of the response, along with the `ETag` and `Last-Modified` headers.
 These default settings can be changed by adding the configurations to the annotation.
 Furthermore, the response is only cached when the return type is `anydata` or a subtype of `http:SuccessStatusCodeResponse`.

 ::: code http_service_cache_response.bal :::